Serve the church as a Great Commission scholar.

 Total Doctor of Philosophy in Christian Missions: 70

 Seminars provide students the opportunity to engage in focused study on key subjects in their academic discipline.
-Below are a few examples of Christian Missions courses:
+The following seminars are required for Christian Missions students:

 Refer to the academic calendar for current year seminar dates.